stablekernel/aqueduct/_posts/2016-10-23-request_sink.md

 Aqueduct applications can - and should - be spread across a number of threads.
 This allows an application to take advantage of multiple CPUs and serve requests faster.
 In Dart, threads are called *isolates* (and have some slight nuances to them that makes the different than a traditional thread).
 Spreading requests across isolates is baked into the structure of Aqueduct applications.

-When an application is started, it has an optional `numberOfIsolates` parameter.
-An application will spawn `numberOfIsolates` isolates and create an instance of `RequestSink` for each.
+When an application is started, it has an optional `numberOfInstances` parameter.
+An application will spawn `numberOfInstances` isolates and create an instance of `RequestSink` for each.
 When an HTTP request is received, one of the isolates - and its `RequestSink` - will receive the request while the others will never see it.
 Each isolate works independently of each other, running as their own "web server" within a web server.
 Because a `RequestSink` initializes itself in the exact same way on each isolate, each isolate behaves exactly the same way.

 An isolate can't share memory with another isolate.
 Therefore, each `RequestSink` instance has its own set of resources, like database connections.
 This behavior also makes connection pooling a non-issue - the connections are effectively pooled by the fact that there is a pool of `RequestSink`s.
 If a `RequestSink` creates a database connection and an application is started with four isolates, there will be four database connections total.